HenrikWM/NNUG_GWAB2014/FASIT.md

 	</NetworkConfiguration>

 Go to the Azure Management Portal and delete your cloud service (can add resources to a network when you're performing an update/upgrade of an existing cloud service).
-Choose "Publish" on the "GWAB.Azure"-project, createa a new cloud service (use the same name as before) and click on the "Publish"-button.
+Choose "Publish" on the "GWAB.Azure"-project, create a a new cloud service (use the same name as before) and click on the "Publish"-button.

 Go to the virtual network dashboard on the Azure portal and monitor it as the deployment progresses.
 When the solution is deployed the webrole1-instance should appear under "resources" with its assigned IP-address from the DEV-subnet.